Major League Baseball Players Welfare Plan

 How does Major League Baseball Players Welfare Plan spend its money?

 Major League Baseball Players Welfare Plan directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Major League Baseball Players Welfare Plan tax-deductible?